Discover more from The Retroist

-This explain why almost every year, sometimes a few times a year, I find myself walking past the crayons in the supermarket and throwing a box into the cart.
-I usually pick up the smallest pack, especially if it is under a buck and will put it on my desk until the smell fades or until I buy a new box without thinking.
-Since I don’t color much anymore, I have accumulated many boxes of crayons over the years, which I keep in another box.
-When you open that box, oh boy!
+That's why, almost every year, and sometimes even a few times a year, I find myself strolling past the Crayons aisle in the supermarket, unable to resist tossing a box into my shopping cart.
+I usually go for the smallest pack, especially if it's priced under a dollar, and then I'll place it on my desk until the delightful smell fades away or until I spontaneously decide to buy another box.
+Over the years, I've accumulated quite a collection of Crayon boxes, which I keep safely stored in another box.
+And let me tell you, when you open that box, oh boy!